ralesniak/women-of-urp/README.md

 * Why not use C++/Java/HTML/CSS/etc.?
 These languages have their uses, but if you’re learning them, you’re probably not doing urban planning work.
 If you want to be a software developer or web designer, these are essential!

 * How do I get started? - Watch the videos!
-Read those books!
-Join Data Camp and pick a track!
-[Follow](https://twitter.com/BecomingDataSci) [some](https://twitter.com/dataandme) [wonderful](https://twitter.com/JennyBryan) [women](https://twitter.com/juliasilge) [on](https://twitter.com/minebocek) [Twitter](https://twitter.com/sharlagelfand)!
+Read those books! ~~Join Data Camp and pick a track!~~ [Follow](https://twitter.com/BecomingDataSci) [some](https://twitter.com/dataandme) [wonderful](https://twitter.com/JennyBryan) [women](https://twitter.com/juliasilge) [on](https://twitter.com/minebocek) [Twitter](https://twitter.com/sharlagelfand)!
 Find the data science meetups available in DC.
 When you come across something you’re interested but don’t understand yet, bookmark it.
 Google your questions!
 Most importantly, download R Studio or Anaconda and start typing!

 ### General Data Skills
 *(October 5, 2018)*

 Thinking about data: Sure, technical skills are great, but thinking about what data is telling us is so important.
 A great example of critically thinking about datasets is at [Chartable](https://blog.datawrapper.de/weekly46-consumer-price-index/) (Rachel’s current blog crush).

 Data doesn’t have to mean code: While I am personally super-empowered by learning R, I know that others don’t need it, don’t want to learn it, or are intimidated to dive in.
-Instead, get a refresher on using spreadsheets using [this free Data Camp course](https://www.datacamp.com/courses/data-analysis-with-spreadsheets), and learn how they’ve transformed business through this [Planet Money episode from 2015](https://www.npr.org/sections/money/2015/02/25/389027988/episode-606-spreadsheets).
+Instead, get a refresher on using spreadsheets using ~~[this free Data Camp course]~~(https://www.datacamp.com/courses/data-analysis-with-spreadsheets), and learn how they’ve transformed business through this [Planet Money episode from 2015](https://www.npr.org/sections/money/2015/02/25/389027988/episode-606-spreadsheets).

 Best practices for using spreadsheets: While spreadsheets are used universally, how they are set up can vary wildly… Learn [best practices](https://www.benlcollins.com/spreadsheets/data-best-practices/) and make your spreadsheets as useful as possible (not landmine fields of merged cells, color coding, and tables-within-tables)